 6.9.3 Evaluation

 This solution addresses the threats and requirements of Key issue #7: "Authorization mechanism negotiation".

+The pre-requisite is that the hPLMN support at least static authorization.

-This solution addresses the use case that the vPLMN has only implemented static authorization.
+This solution addresses for the inter-PLMN scenario the use case that the vPLMN has only implemented static authorization.
 The NF Service Producer needs to support whichever authorization mechanism is determined by the hNRF, i.e. using different authorization mechanisms depending on the roaming partner.

-The vNRF in the vPLMN sends the vPLMN authorization Capability to the hNRF in the hPLMN during the discovery procedure in roaming scenario.
-The hNRF selects the Final authorization mechanism supported by both the received vPLMN authorization Capability and the hPLMN authorization Capability, and sends the Final authorization mechanism to the NFc.
-Thus, the authorization mechanism among both roaming parties is consistent and a roaming interaction failure is avoided.

-Editor’s note: whether the same can be achieved by using existing OAuth required indication is ffs.
+In the solution proposed, the VPLMN could enforce the HPLMN to overcome the mandated support for OAuth.
+I.e. to demand static authorization by only providing this specific capability to the roaming partner.
+This is however in contradiction with the statement given in the solution note itself: "NOTE: The final authorization mechanism selected by hNRF is dependent on operator" of the service provider's NF.

 *************** END OF CHANGES